pinobatch/zap-ruder/README.md

 or not the barrel is aimed at a bright area on the screen.

-The photosensor is connected to a resonator that distinguishes light from a CRT SDTV, which flickers at the 15.7 kHz scan rate, from any other light source.
+The photosensor is connected to a resonator that distinguishes light from a CRT SDTV, which flickers at the 15.7 kHz horizontal scan rate, from any other light source.
 As soon as it detects the appropriate rate, it activates a signal on the controller port.
 Because this time is proportional to how far down the barrel is pointed, one can think of this signal as using [pulse-position modulation].
 By using timed code, the NES CPU can count how long it takes between the start of a frame and when the photosensor begins to receive light and estimate the barrel's position that way.

 But very few NES homebrew games use the Zapper.
 I suspect that this might have three causes: